-Description: | Originally developed to help treat major depressive disorder, IPT is based on the idea that depressive symptoms can be treated through helping a patient improve interpersonal functioning.1 It does this through addressing problems such as interpersonal disputes, relationship dysfunction, transitions, and grief.1 Sessions are usually for a limited period.2 IPT has been used for depressive symptoms related to pregnancy and birth, as well as for patients experiencing negative mental health symptoms as a result of childhood abuse.3,4 |
+Description: | Interpersonal Psychotherapy (IPT) was originally developed to help treat major depressive disorder.
+IPT is based on the idea that depressive symptoms can be treated by improving a patient’s interpersonal functioning.1 It does this through addressing problems such as interpersonal disputes, relationship dysfunction, transitions, and grief.1 Sessions are usually for a limited period.2 IPT has been used for depressive symptoms related to pregnancy and birth, as well as for patients experiencing negative mental health symptoms as a result of childhood abuse.3,4 |

 ---|---|

-Potentially effective for the following mental health concerns: | Bipolar disorder |
+Potentially effective for the following mental health concerns: | Depressive disorders |

 Potentially effective in the following age groups: | Adolescent, Adult, Pediatric, Geriatric |